- 1 Savings Vs. Money Market Accounts

 Best Savings Accounts By Category

 Besides the interest rates, there may be other factors that can influence your choice of Savings account.
-I’ll discuss below how certain banks specialize in certain areas.
+We’ll discuss below how certain banks specialize in particular areas.

 Best Rate: Northpointe Bank UltimateSavings